 One thing is certain:

-We never grew food without bees (and other pollinators), but we did grow food without pesticides!
+We never grew food without bees (and other pollinators), but at one time, we did grow food without pesticides!

 So, more recently..........